benradstone/wandisco-documentation-ldm/docs/operation-cli.md

 1. Restart the LiveData Migrator service afterwards:
    `service livedata-migrator restart`

-## How the LiveData Migrator CLI works
+## LiveData Migrator commands

-Define the following resources using LiveData Migrator in the CLI to start migrating data:
+You'll use the following commands to manage resources and migrate data with the LiveData Migrator CLI.
+Follow the links to learn the  mandatory and optional parameters, and see examples.

-1. **Source**: Manage your source file system.
+* [**Source**](./command-reference.md#source-commands): Manage your source file system.

-1. **Filesystem**: Create and manage file systems (storages) and define them as the source or target of migrations.
+* [**Filesystem**](./command-reference.md#file-system-commands): Create and manage file systems (storages) and define them as the source or target of migrations.

-1. **Exclusion**: Constrain the content migrated by creating and referencing exclusions during a migration.
+* [**Exclusion**](./command-reference.md#exclusion-commands): Constrain the content migrated by creating and referencing exclusions during a migration.
 Exclusion constrain content by file size or by a regular expression match against a file name.

-1. **Migration**: A migration references the source and target file systems.
+* [**Migration**](./command-reference.md#migration-commands): A migration references the source and target file systems.
 Specify the source file system directory path for content to be migrated from, and include any exclusions as needed.

-You can find a summary of the commands used for each resource type here.
-Each command links to the [LiveData Migrator Command Reference](./command-reference.md) page with more details on mandatory and optional parameters (including examples).
+See the [Command Reference](./command-reference.md) page for a full list of LiveData Migrator commands and parameters.

 ### Built-in commands